Analytical analysis of the spin wave dispersion in the cycloidal spin structures under the influence of magneto-electric coupling: Abstract

 \section{Abstract}

 Spin waves and coupling of the spin waves with electromagnetic waves are considered in the multiferroic materials with the electric dipole moment proportional to the scalar product of spins.
-Dispersion dependence for the spin waves propagating as the perturbation of the equilibrium state described by spin cycloid is found.
+Nature of this interaction is discussed within the spin current model.
+Dispersion dependence for the spin waves propagating as the perturbation of the equilibrium state described by spin cycloid is found analytically.
+Contribution of the wave vector of the equilibrium cycloid is traced and it is found that it decreases the contribution of the anisotropy constant, which can lead to the instability.
+Limit regime of the spin waves in systems of collinear spins is described to show the role of the magnetoelectric coupling for two regimes of the electric dipole moment: it proportional to the scalar product of spins or to the vector product of spins.
 The dielectric permeability as the response on the electromagnetic perturbations associated with the magneto-electric coupling for the same equilibrium state is calculated.